ShoshBeer/LearningDictionaries/README.md

 ## Dictionary Format

 Three JSON files are created in the process of making the dictionary, each with more processing than the last.
-The final dictionary has the following format:
+An example entry in the final dictionary has the following format:

 ```
-"refuse": {
+"enterprise": {
-  "word": "refuse",
+  "word": "enterprise",
   "definitions": [
-    ["noun", def1],
-    ["verb", def2]
+    [
+      "noun",
+      "A company, business, organization, or other purposeful endeavor."
+    ],
+    [
+      "verb",
+      "(intransitive) To undertake an enterprise, or something hazardous or difficult."
+    ],
     ...
   ],
   "related words": [
-    ["synonym", word1, word1_frequency],
+    ["synonym", "business", 0.000363],
-    ["hypernym", word2, word2_freqeuncy],
-    ["antonym", word3, word3_frequency, [
-      ["noun", word3_def1],
-      ["advective", word3_def2]
+    ["hyponym", "corporation", 3.89e-05],
+    ["meronym", "factory", 3.55e-05, [
+      ["noun", "A building or other place where manufacturing takes place."],
+      ["noun", "(programming) In a computer program or library, a function, method, etc. which creates an object."]
     ]],
     ...
   ]
-  "freqeuncy": refuse_freqeuncy
+  "freqeuncy": 2.39883291901949e-05
 }
 ```

-If the related word is not in the final dictionary, then an array of its definitions will be appended to the related word array, as seen in the third related word above.
+Since "factory" is not an entry in the final dictionary, an array of its definitions is appended to the related word array.

 More information on the frequency data can be found on the [wordfreq GitHub repository](https://github.com/rspeer/wordfreq).